Lunar-Orbit1/PET-Utils/README.md

 <hr>
 The languages are seperated into folders, with HTML/CSS being in the Javascript folder.

-If you have any questions, or file a bug please report it on the issues tab, or DM us directly.
+If you have any questions, or find a bug please report it on the issues tab, or DM us directly.

 **THIS IS NOT AN OFFICIAL PINEWOOD PROJECT**